autonomyowner/testappcall/AUDIO_DEBUG_GUIDE.md

 ## Issue: Voice/Audio Not Working

-If you're experiencing issues with audio not working in the video chat, follow these debugging steps:
+If you're experiencing issues with audio not working in the video chat (you can see video and send messages, but can't hear each other), follow these debugging steps:

-## Quick Fixes
+## 🔴 IMMEDIATE FIXES

-### 1. Click the Volume Button
+### 1. Click the RED Audio Fix Button
-- Look for the volume button (🔊) in the video chat controls
+- Look for the **RED volume button (🔊)** in the video chat controls
+- This button says "Fix Audio Issues - Click if you can't hear others"
-- Click it to manually enable remote audio
+- Click it to manually enable remote audio and fix browser audio contexts
-- This will force unmute all remote video elements
+- This should resolve most audio issues immediately

 ### 2. Check Browser Console
 - Open Developer Tools (F12)
 - Go to the Console tab
 - Look for audio-related error messages
-- The app now logs detailed audio information
+- The app now logs detailed audio information automatically

-### 3. Browser Permissions
+### 3. Browser Permissions & Autoplay
 - Make sure microphone permissions are granted
 - Check if the browser is blocking autoplay
+- Try clicking anywhere on the page first
-- Try refreshing the page and allowing permissions again
+- Refresh the page and allow permissions again

 ## Advanced Debugging